-A comprehensive evaluation of ESG performance using a scorecard.
-The foundations of the scorecard are as follows:
+A comprehensive qualitative evaluation of ESG performance.
+The foundations of the analysis are as follows;

-- Each company is evaluated on >50 different metrics across the 3 categories (environmental, social and governance) and will achieve an absolute score based on disclosure and performance
+- Each company is evaluated on material and relevant metrics across the 3 categories (environmental, social and governance)

 - The focus is on the trend of improvement (or deterioration) over time

-- Each scorecard shows the risks inherent in individual companies and allows for easy comparison
+- The analysis shows the risks inherent in individual companies and allows for easy comparison

 - The analysis of risks is specific to the business and industry